Jay-study-nildana/developerprofile/README.md

 4. Basic web programming tutorial textbook.
 [Github repo details here](https://github.com/Jay-study-nildana/Tutorials)
 5. Studying COVID19 with Azure ML for future projections.
 [Github repo details here](https://github.com/Jay-study-nildana/AzureMLPublic/tree/master/COVID19)

+Along with all the above, I have one large monorepo which contains all these projects, if you wish to see all of my demo/showcase/open projects at one.
+[Github repo details here](https://github.com/Jay-study-nildana/ProjectWTPublicRepos)

 ## multi platform developer

 I tend to work on multiple projects, on multiple platforms and across so many different technologies.
 I ended up working a lot in small teams for small businesses from all over the world (remotely), and I ended up picking so many different things.
 Hence, the many different projects listed above.